zulip/zulip-mobile/docs/howto/build-run.md

 ### Other issues

-If you are having issues running the code on your machine, either for the first time or after updating an outdated code with the latest, please run:
+If you are having issues running the code on your machine, either for the first time or after updating an outdated code with the latest, in some cases it can help to delete the installed dependencies and install them again from scratch:

 ```
+rm -rf node_modules
+yarn cache clean
-yarn reinstall
+yarn install
 ```

+and then retry building and running.

 Optionally, reset iOS simulator: